CloverDX Data Quality: An Introduction to Validator

-Before your data enters the ETL process, it's in your best interest to only work with "good" data – that is, data that conforms to its respective domain rules, ranges, allowed values, and perhaps other unusual restrictions.
+Before your data enters the ETL process, it's in your best interest to only work with "good" data.
+That is, the data that conforms to its respective domain rules, ranges, allowed values, and perhaps other unusual restrictions.
 If it doesn't, you'll want to log and remove all erroneous records so as not to pollute your transformation, as well as to have means to report and fix the data later on.

-Having data checked and verified in the transformation also goes hand in hand with CloverDX's mission of rapid data integration.
-With the right tools out of the box, along with an easy setup and immediate actionable results, it not only takes less trial and error, but also less time to achieve the expected outcomes.
+Having data checked and verified in the transformation goes hand in hand with CloverDX's mission of rapid data integration.
+With the right tools out of the box, along with an easy setup and immediate actionable results, it takes less trial and error and time to achieve the expected outcomes.

 Let's take a look at how this all works in Clover.